 Key people to be executed here included William Hastings, Anne Boleyn, Catherine Howard, Lady Jane Grey and Robert Devereux.

-Recent executions included 11 German spies captured during WW1.
+In the 20th Century executions included 11 German spies captured during WW1.

 Elizabeth I was imprisoned in the White Tower during the reign of her sister Mary.